SiqiLi1020/Neural-kernel-EM-neural-KEM-for-dynamic-PET-image-reconstruction/README.md

 	https://wanglab.faculty.ucdavis.edu/code

 b).
-To test the algorithms in the package, run "demo/demo_Deep_Kernel.m" in the demo folder.
+To test the algorithms in the package, run "demo_Neural_KEM.m" in the current folder.
 You may need your own system matrix G or use Jeff Fessler's IRT matlab toolbox to generate one.
 IRT can downloaded from